Finding the Best Military-Friendly College

 It’s worth noting that some servicemembers or veterans may be interested in earning a degree for personal growth or exploring interests that could lead to a future career.
 Maybe you’ve always wanted to write a novel or learn more about computers or the human body.
 You’re likely to find a campus or online degree program that fits your passion, whether or not it’s also tied to a specific career goal.
 Many people return to college later in life to tap into something they’ve always been interested in but never pursued, like creative writing, film, or design.
 Following a passion could lead to a fruitful second career, or it may simply fulfill a lifelong dream.

 It’s more than a school having the right degree programs: An ideal college for active-duty military members or busy veterans will also offer a variety of course delivery options.
 Most schools offer day and evening classes, or a mix of both so that students can find a time that fits into their already packed lives.

 Colleges and universities also vary in how they arrange their academic calendar; some may run on two semesters, while other offer trimesters.
 Some may opt for more unique term lengths, such as National University’s innovative 4-week, year-round model.
 Breaking down courses into one-month periods allows for a focused and accelerated approach to learning.
-Some schools have a few application deadlines each year, while others, such as National, are more flexible and offer a rolling admissions process.
+Some schools have a few application deadlines each year, while others, such as National, are offer a rolling admissions process.